TIMBER FRAMING COMES FROM A LONG TRADITION

 Building a timber frame structure means participating in a longstanding architectural tradition.
-Found in archeological sites in the Middle East, Europe, and Asia, the timber frame technique has a popular history throughout the world.
-The joints used to construct timber frame structures appeared as early as 200 B.C.
-Today, the timber framing tradition integrates modern building techniques and technology to enhance these beautiful and ancient methods.
+Found in archaeological sites in the Middle East, Europe, and Asia, timber framing has a history throughout the world.
+The joints used to construct timber frame structures appeared as early as 200 BC.
+Today, timber framers integrate modern building techniques and technology to enhance traditional methods.

+Timber frame buildings are built to last, which means that many historic timber-framed structures are still in use today.
 Prior to timber framing in the United States, many other cultures worldwide capitalized on this building method.
 Ancient stone temples, such as Stonehenge, employed joinery details similar to today’s timber framing wood structures.
-In India, timber frame construction dates back to 200 B.C. where teak timbers were shaped and connected with simple joinery and bamboo pegs.
+In India, timber frame construction dates back to 200 BC, with teak timbers that were shaped and connected with simple joinery and bamboo pegs.
 Japanese builders also discovered the strength and dependability of working with wooden joints and fibrous timbers.
 In an area prone to typhoons and earthquakes, stone buildings would crack under stress, while the timbers shrugged and bore the weight.

 Resurrection of the Craft